 Be aware of what Incognito does and doesn't do

 Incognito Mode is a great addition to the YouTube app, but it's important to be aware of its limitations.

-Videos you watch while Incognito is enabled won't show up in your search or watch history, but your activity is still tracked by Google.
-Also, as noted in the YouTube app when turning Incognito on for the first time, your activity can still be viewed by your internet provider, employer, or school.
+Videos you watch while Incognito is enabled won't show up in your search or watch history, but Google still tracks your activity.
+Also, as noted in the YouTube app, when turning Incognito on for the first time, your activity can still be viewed by your internet provider, employer, or school.